 For many people, Ireland represents a scenic getaway that is steeped in tradition and mystery and the experience of visiting Ireland for the first time is a treat for all the senses.
-As someone who is actually from here and who has explored the architecture and nature of the country from top to bottom, Ireland to me simply feels like home.
+As someone who is actually from here and who has explored the architecture and nature of the country from top to bottom, Ireland and all its beautiful destinations, to me simply feels like home.

 To help first time travelers to Ireland, I wanted to write a piece detailing great places for first timers to visit should they make their way to Ireland.
 To do this I teamed up with , an online travel agency, to see what places they recommended for first timers in my beloved home country.
 As destination information in detail all the time as part of their business, I felt they could provide me with more than enough information to put together a list of some of the best places to see when visiting Ireland for the first time.
 Here’s what they came up with: